cwinpy/cwinpy/docs/comparisons/comparisons.rst

-true parameter in the 1% credible interval for 1% of the simulations, the true parameter within the 50% credible interval for 50% of the simulations, etc. A plot of the credible interval versus the percentage of true signal values found within that credible interval is known within the gravitational-wave community colloquially as a "PP plot" (see, e.g., Section VC of [2]_).
+true parameter in the 1% credible interval for 1% of the simulations, the true parameter within the 50% credible interval for 50% of the simulations, etc. A plot of the credible interval versus the percentage of true signal values found within that credible interval is known within the gravitational-wave community colloquially as a "PP plot" (see, e.g., Section VC of [3]_).
+This is also more generally known as "Simulated-based calibration" [4]_.

 These tests have been performed in the output of ``cwinpy_knope`` by generating a set of simulated signals (using the :class:`cwinpy.knope.testing.KnopePPPlotsDAG`) to be analysed.
 After all the